tasheng/2017ppBmesonAna/README.md

 ## Results Involving with Bs and B+ Cross Sections

+To obtain more relevant physics results for the B-meson measurement to compare with theoretical calculations, we need to calculate the physical obserables such as Bs/B+ production yield ratio in pp and PbPb collisions and Nuclear modification factor RAA.
+The folder BsBPFinalResults contains the codes to produce the plots.

 ### RAA and Bs/B+

 To Run the RAA and Bs/B+.
 It is also very simple.
 We could go to

-cd BsBP/
+cd BsBPFinalResults/BsBPRatio

-And run
+And then run

-root -b -l -q BsBP.C to get the BsBP.C ratio in Pt
+root -b -l -q PlotsBsBPRatio.C'(0,0)'

+The first argument: 0 stands for the ratio as a function of pT while 1 stands for multiplicity

+The second argument: 0 stands for Binned pT efficiency correction while 1 stands for 2D map efficiency correction

 The plots are stored at Pt/